 Other courts require a much more elaborate exposition of information in the scheduling order.
 (See N.D. and S.D.
 Iowa, W.D.
 Mo.)
-The information required generally includes estimates of the time needed for each phase of discovery, names of expert and lay witnesses, lists of exhibits, summaries of testimony, and status of settlement.
-Some courts go even further and require some discussion of legal and factual issues, what each party proposes to prove, and the legal theories supporting each claim.
+The information required generally includes estimates of the time needed for each phase of discovery, names of expert case.
+This would provide a balance between promoting efficient narrowing of the issues and constraining the development of the case.